Parker Tyler: Career

 Tyler co-authored The Young and Evil, in 1933 with writer Charles Henri Ford.
 The work was one of the first openly gay American novels and written in an experimental style, influenced by Gertrude Stein and Djuna Barnes.
 The book follows young artists occupying the queer fringe of Greenwich Village, and it presents their gender, sexuality, and sexual activity frankly.
 Stein praised the novel in a blurb she wrote for it: "The Young and Evil creates this generation as This Side of Paradise by Fitzgerald created his generation."

 The landmark novel faced censorship immediately.
 Several American and British publishers rejected the manuscript before Obelisk Press in Paris agreed to publish it.
 Officials in the U.K. and U.S. prevented shipments of the novel from reaching bookstores, and the book was banned for over 30 years in the U.S.

-Tyler often wrote for the View, the Kenyon Review, Partisan Review, Evergreen Review, and the cineaste magazines Film Culture, and Film Quarterly.
+Tyler often wrote for View, Kenyon Review, Partisan Review, Evergreen Review, and the cineaste magazines Film Culture, and Film Quarterly.
 Some of his books are collections of his magazine work.
 He received a Longview Award for Poetry in 1958.
 He wrote a biography about modernist painter Florine Stettheimer.

 Tyler was mentioned several times in the novel Myra Breckinridge (1968) by Gore Vidal, bringing renewed attention to Tyler's film criticism.
 This led Vidal to claim that "I've done for [Tyler] what Edward Albee did for Virginia Woolf" after The Hollywood Hallucination and Magic and Myth of the Movies were republished in 1970.

 Black Sparrow Press published his poetry, including a complete and corrected text of The Granite Butterfly, first published with Bern Porter, Berkeley, Calif., 1945, as The Will of Eros: Selected Poems 1930-1970 (1972).